Stoot-T/DSB-26-Group2/README.md

 ```
 *Run this on your local terminal, not on hali*

+#Alternatively, on the HPC:
+#If the GitHub repository has already been established then the denisovan_readalignment.sh file should already be accessible to run on the HPC.
+To esnure the sbatch file is present, cd into the correct directory and run git pull
+git pull origin main
+cd /DSB-26-Group2

 ### Step 4.
 Adjust the script on the HPC workspace
 Update fields in the script (for example: username and job name).